chichilku/chichilku3/docs/map.md

     ~/.chichilku/chichilku3/tmp/mapname

-On finish it is exctracted and moved to
+On finish it is extracted and moved to

     ~/.chichilku/chichilku3/downloadedmaps/mapname_checksum